Jarryd-Ross/Jarryd-Ross/README.md

 ### Hi there 👋

-I am a second year Mechatronics Student at the University of Waterloo.
+I am a third year Mechatronics Student at the University of Waterloo.
 While my programming journey has only just started, I am very eager to learn more and deepen my knowledge in software development.
 Currently, most of my experience lies in the fundamentals, OOP and Data Structures and Algorithms.
 I am comfortable working with C, C++, Python, and SQL; languages I have picked up from school work and personal projects.

 Working Experience: